-Completing the degree brought a sense of relief.
+Completing the degree brought a sense of relief and I received a ‘first’ for my sculpture exhibition.
 The work had been stimulating but I had been living in Cambridge for five years and it now felt limiting.
 I didn’t make it to the graduation ceremony as I had a cold and was too sick to go anywhere that day, but I got one note in the mail from a relative, scribbled in pencil on a torn-off scrap of paper, congratulating me on passing.

 I looked at the options open to me.
-I had no wish to do a post-graduate teaching certificate as I couldn’t bear the thought of working in a school so I applied for a couple of Master’s courses for sculpture.
-There weren’t many to choose from but it was a somewhat half-hearted attempt on my part as I resented the idea that an institution like the Royal College of Art in London would charge a fee just for an application to be considered.
+I had no wish to do a post-graduate teaching certificate as I could not bear the thought of working in a school, so I applied for a couple of Master’s courses for sculpture.
+In 1988 there weren’t many to choose from.
+Douglas wanted me to apply to the Royal College of Art in London, and though we visited the studios I resented the idea of them charging a fee just for an application to be considered.
 I didn’t get any offers.
 Instead, I took a job with International House to teach English through the summer.

 I hadn’t gotten anywhere with anyone over the last two years at college and the way I was looking at women probably meant I didn’t need a T-shirt saying, “I AM AVAILABLE”.
 It was perhaps inevitable that it would be one of my language students who would catch my eye, and for once the feeling was mutual and reciprocated.

 Holiday romances are problematic as after a few short weeks she flew home, some 2000 kilometres away.
 But our interest was strong enough to keep it going, with visits in both directions over the following year.
-I got a full time job teaching at a language school in Cambridge and started formulating plans for a move to Italy.
+I took a full time job teaching at a language school in Cambridge and started making plans for a move to Italy.

 Mr Evens and Bruce, Copyright ©1986 and ©1996, the Estate of Bruce Herrod.